yousseffwaleed/Portfolio/README.md

 # 👨‍💻 Youssef Elshenawy – Portfolio

 Welcome!
-This portfolio showcases my academic and personal projects in machine learning, and RF-based sensing.
+This portfolio showcases my academic and personal projects in machine learning and RF-based sensing.

 ---